Grafana SSL – How to configure HTTPS

 HTTP options

-In the grafana.ini file, you’ll need to modify two key fields:
+In the grafana.ini file, you’ll need to modify four key fields.
+They are:

 Bash